oils-for-unix/oils/doc/oil-language-tour.md

 ### Five Kinds of Substitution

 Oil has syntax for 5 types of substitution, all of which start with `$`.
-These constructs convert data to a **string**:
+That is, these things can all be converted to a **string**:

 1. Variables
 2. The output of commands
-3. The output of builtins (a performance optimization)
+3. The output of builtins and procs that invoke them (a performance optimization)
-4. Expressions
+4. The value of expressions
-5. The results of functions (syntactic sugar, since functions are expressions)
+5. The return value of functions (which is syntactic sugar, since functions are expressions)

 #### Variable Sub